etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-create-and-update-business-entities-using-web-services.md

     http://localhost:8080/etendo/org.openbravo.service.json.jsonrest/Invoice

 In `Authorization` we have to select the **Basic Auth** type and add the credentials which we use to get access to the **Web Service** (which are by the way the same that we use to get into the application).
-You have to take into account that the visibility of the data within the web service will be the same as if you logged into the application with the default role of this user.
-The `Content-Type` of the Request will be `application/json` and the **body** content of the request will be as follows, where the `ID`s will be replaced by those that we want to be present in the invoice.
-Note that we have set the attribute `salesTransaction` to `true`, indicating that this is a sales invoice:
+Take into account that the visibility of the data within the web service will be the same as if you logged into the application with the default role of this user.
+The `Content-Type` of the Request will be `application/json` and the **body** content of the request will be as follows, where the `ID`s will be replaced by those needed to be present in the invoice.

+We have set the attribute `salesTransaction` to `true`, indicating that this is a sales invoice:

     {
       "data":